Is Bankruptcy The Answer To Student Loan Debt?

 But now, student loans are getting special treatment under the Act.
 Years before, student loans were treated like the average unsecured debt.
 However, current legislation has required that consumers must be out of school for a certain amount of time to be able to include their student debt in bankruptcy filings.

-• 7 years and more – If you’ve been out of school for over 7 years, your student loan debt may be discharged under the Act if you file for bankruptcy or if you file a consumer proposal to your creditors.
+• 7 years and more.
+If you’ve been out of school for over 7 years, your student loan debt may be discharged under the Bankruptcy Act.
+That is if you file for bankruptcy or if you file a consumer proposal to your creditors.

 What Is The “7-Years” Waiting Period?